-According to a recent Brookings Institute study, the majority of economically disadvantaged African-Americans will remain so and a large plurality of middle class African-Americans will see their economic prospects decline over their lifetimes.
-Recent conflicts in Ferguson, Baltimore and other cities indicate significant levels of frustration, anger and despair.
+According to a recent Brookings Institute study, the majority of economically disadvantaged African Americans will remain so and a large plurality of middle class African Americans will see their economic prospects decline over their lifetimes.

 Meanwhile, a recent Boeing Pilot and Technical Market Outlook forecasts nearly half a million new commercial airline pilots will be needed to fly all the new airplanes entering the world fleet over the next 20 years.

-Build a premier aviation youth outreach program to enable at-risk youth to obtain pilot’s licenses and start on an aviation career path.
+Tuskegee NEXT offers premier aviation youth outreach programs that enable at-risk youth to obtain pilot’s licenses and start an aviation career path.
 Such an effort can be accomplished through supporting the Flight Training, Life Skills, Leadership Development and Educational Assistance programs of Tuskegee NEXT.